alexa/dialoglue/README.md

 Checkpoints are released for (1) ConvBERT, (2) BERT-DG and (3) ConvBERT-DG.
 Given these pre-trained models and the code in this repo, all of our results can be reproduced.

+## Requirements

+This project has been tested and is functional with Python 3.7.
+The Python dependencies are listed in the `requirements.txt`.

 ## License

 This project is licensed under the Apache-2.0 License.